Edinburgh City Wall

 The Flodden Wall in Drummond Street turning into the Pleasance Edinburgh.

-on the boundary of Edinburgh and the Burgh of the Canongate.
+On the boundary of Edinburgh and outside the walls a baron area before the Burgh of the Canongate.

 Calton Hill from Jeffrey Street looking over where the end of the Flodden Wall stood and the shore of the Nor Loch beside the Trinity Church which is now in Chalmer's Close.